Skip to content

 RVL Context Menu

-• Flash '<object>' - flash the object.
+• Flash '<object>' - Flashes the object.

-• Cut, Copy, Paste - standard clipboard operations.
+• Cut, Copy, Paste - Standard clipboard operations.

 Sheet Tab Context Menu